underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

                           specified namespace.
   --kubeadm               Initializes the cluster using kubeadm for control
                           plane management.
+  --grafana               Initializes the cluster with a Grafana deployment.
+  --prom [hosts]          Initializes the cluster with a Prometheus Operator
+                          deployment and monitor scrap for specified hosts.
   --dev                   Initializes a development-specific cluster
                           configuration.
   --list-pods             Displays detailed information about all pods.